 - To allow the Council to serve copies of the application by alternative means in relation to those Defendants and proposed Defendants for which the Council has no current address.

-- The Interim Injunction Order made in 2022 and Power of Arrest.
+- The Interim Injunction Orders made in April and May 2022 and associated Powers of Arrest.

 - The Claim form and supporting documentation.

-The Court hearing for these applications is likely to take place at the High Court in Birmingham.
-The Court will shortly issue a notice giving the time and place of the hearing.
-A copy of that notice will then be added to the Council’s website.
+The final hearing of the Council’s application in November is likely to take place at the High Court in Birmingham.
+The Court will shortly confirm the date, time, and place of the hearing.
+A copy of the notice of the hearing date and any further Court Orders will then be added to the Council’s website.

 Copies of Documents

-Copies of the documents referred to at A to C above can be obtained by contacting the following:
+Copies of the documents referred to at A to D above can also be obtained by contacting the following: